Defense Media Activity: Establishment

-DMA’s chartering directive, DoD Directive 5105.74, Defense Media Activity, was published on December 18, 2007.
+DMA's chartering directive, DoD Directive 5105.74, Defense Media Activity, was published on December 18, 2007.

 DMA was formally established on January 1, 2008, and the people and funding from the predecessor organizations were transferred to DMA on October 1, 2008.
 The elements required to move to Fort Meade by the BRAC 2005 decision remained in their facilities as their facility at Fort Meade was designed and constructed.
 The building design was completed in September 2008.

-On March 13, 2009, the U.S. Army Corps of Engineers, Baltimore District, awarded a $56,195,000 contract to Hensel Phelps Construction Co. of Chantilly, Virginia, to construct DMA’s headquarters and media production center Fort Meade, Maryland.
+On March 13, 2009, the U.S. Army Corps of Engineers, Baltimore District, awarded a $56,195,000 contract to Hensel Phelps Construction Co. of Chantilly, Virginia, to construct DMA's headquarters and media production center in Fort Meade, Maryland.
 It is a 185,870 square-foot facility built to house approximately 660 personnel.
-The building was completed in May 2011 and organizations began moving into the facility in June 2011.
+The building was completed in May 2011, and organizations began moving into the facility in June 2011.
 The move was completed in August 2011.
 DMA elements located in the Pentagon, Washington, D.C., Tobyhanna Army Depot, Riverside, California, and all overseas locations remained in place.